 Don’t Have a Clothespin?
 Here Are Some Alternatives

 We get it.
-If you aren't line drying your clothing (or crafting with your kids) you may not have a clothespin handy.
-Here are some other ways to keep your fingers safe from smashing.
+If you aren't line drying your clothing (or crafting with your kids), you may not have a clothespin handy.
+Here are some other tricks for safer hammering:

 Most people have a sponge lying around, and this common household item can easily act as a buffer between a hammer and your fingers.
 Before you try this trick, keep in mind that the best kind of sponge for this project is one that is soft on both sides, so avoid sponges with a scrubbing surface.

 Poke the nail through the sponge, and hold it in place against the spot on the wall that you’d like the nail to go.
 Start hammering until the nail is as deep into the wall as intended, then quickly rip the sponge off.
 Voilà.

 If you’d like your fingers to be as far away from the hammer as possible, you can use a strip of cardboard to hammer your nail.
 On the short end opposite the end you’d like to hold, use scissors to make a cut in the cardboard, and put the nail inside.
 It should be snug against the cut sides, so make sure you’re not stretching or bending the cardboard while you cut.
 Hammer and then pull the cardboard away.